abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-ldap.md

 Providers :

-The provider is formated as a dictionnary
+The provider is formated as a dictionary

  ```
  { 'planet': {